 And lastly, tan/khaki suits can be pulled off, and you don’t have to be over 70 years old to make it happen.
 There is a bit of push and pull when it comes to the overall outfit, yet the correct wearer can make it work.

 This last paragraph will cover mixing and matching colors.
 At some point, there will be an entire article covering this process, as it deserves its own space.

-Color does factor in on many cases and can be the deciding factor.
+Color is a factor in many cases and can be the deciding factor.
 But when it comes to priority, the style is going to determine how the rest of the outfit goes.

 Match Your Shoes

 Dress shoes are probably the easiest part to complete with a suit if done right.
-Try not to get too involved in all the extra work some people say are necessary for finding the correct fitting dress shoe.
+Try not to get too involved in all the extra work some people say are necessary for finding the right fitting dress shoe.